Interacting Particle Langevin Algorithm for Maximum Marginal Likelihood Estimation: Analysis

-\end{prop} \begin{proof} See Appendix~\ref{sec:proof:conv_to_inv}. \end{proof} We note that the proof uses the contraction of the rescaled particle system which implies the convergence of the $\theta$-marginal (since the $\theta$-coordinate is not modified).
+\end{prpstn} \begin{proof} See Appendix \ref{app:ergodicity}. \end{proof} We note that the proof uses the contraction of the rescaled particle system, which, as we show in the proof, implies the convergence of the $\theta$-marginal (since the $\theta$-coordinate is not modified).

-\subsection{Discretisation Error}
+\subsection{Discretisation error}

-The final part of analysis will consist of discretisation analysis of the discrete-time scheme \eqref{eq:IPS_disc_theta}--\eqref{eq:IPS_disc_x}, i.e., the error analysis of this scheme w.r.t. to the \eqref{eq: IPS noised}.
-Although the $L^2$ convergence rates presented here are well established given the regularity assumed for $\nabla U$, we present full arguments in order to demonstrate that our bounds are independent of the number of particles $N$.
+The final part of analysis will consist of discretisation analysis of the discrete-time scheme \eqref{eq:IPS_disc_theta}--\eqref{eq:IPS_disc_x}, i.e., the error analysis of this scheme in comparison to the continuous time process \eqref{eq: IPS noised}.
+Given $\nabla U$ is Lipschitz, the $L^2$ convergence rates are of the expected order in $\gamma$, however we present full arguments in order to demonstrate that our bounds do not get worse with the number of particles $N$ (and in fact the dependence on $d_\theta$ improves as $N\to\infty$).